The party responsible for processing your data is

 2.4.4.
 Necessary Tools

 We use some tools, to offer fundamental functions of or website (“necessary tools”).
 Without those tools, we could not provide our Website.
-Therefore, necessary tools will be used without your consent based on our legitimate interest as in Art.
-6(1) lit. f GDPR or for the conclusion of a contract as in Art.
+Therefore, necessary tools will be used without your consent based on § 25(2) Nr.
+2 TTDSG and our legitimate interests according to Art.
+6(1) lit. f GDPR or for the conclusion of a contract according to Art.
 6(1) lit. b GDPR.

 2.4.5.
 Functional Tools